How to Get Into Purdue: Acceptance Rate and Strategies

 Purdue’s Yield Rate

-Purdue’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted was 23% for the Class of 2024.
-This is lower than some other popular public institutions, UT-Austin has a 46% yield, Georgia Tech comes in at 38%, and Ohio State’s is 30%.
+Purdue’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted was 26% for the Class of 2026.
+This is lower than some other popular public institutions like UT-Austin, Georgia Tech, and Ohio State.

 How Purdue Rates Applicants